anon-blue/anon.blue/README.txt

 ffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff
 ffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff
 ffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff
-ffffffffffffffffff
+ffffffffffffffffff                                       dcdrfcjjcdcdkdcdcdkkdcj
+dfdjlslkdfdddjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjddddddddddddddddd

- afureru sakana to neon no sango otona no nna to kodomo no otoko toumei naoto to yogureta onpu otona no otoko to kodomo no onna
+ddddddddddddddddddddddddddddddddddddddddddddddddddddjdvjfvfhdvso toumei naoto to yogureta onpu otona no otoko to kodomo no onna